Why We Gather! (a.k.a. “Why Chapel?”)

-- Chapel begins at 9:45 a.m. on Monday, Wednesday, and Friday, and is held in Brown Chapel.
+- Chapel begins at 9:45 a.m. on Monday, Wednesday, and Friday, and is held in Brown Chapel for all three and at Liberty Station on Monday and Wednesday.
 Time Out begins at 9:30 p.m. on Wednesday in Brown Chapel.

-- To earn chapel credit, students must scan in and out of chapel using their ID card at the entrance doors.
-They must scan in no later than 9:55 and remain in chapel for the entire chapel service.
-A one-way scan will not be counted as a chapel credit.
+- • To earn Chapel credit, students must scan in and out of Chapel using their ID card at the entrance doors.
+They must scan in no later than 9:50 am (Time Out 9:35pm) and remain in chapel for the entire Chapel service.
+A one-way scan will not be counted as a Chapel credit.

-- Students chapel attendance may be viewed through your portal account located on the Web site (my.pointloma.edu).
-On your student account screen, select BIO Information from the menu, then select Chapel Attendance.
-If a discrepancy is noted, it is the responsibility of the student to bring this discrepancy to the attention of firstname.lastname@example.org.
+- • Students Chapel attendance may be viewed through portal accounts located on the Web site (my.pointloma.edu).
+On the student account screen, select BIO Information from the menu, then select Chapel Attendance.
+If a discrepancy is noted, it is the responsibility of the student to bring this discrepancy to the attention of the staff who maintains attendance records.
+You can communicate concerns by email to email@example.com.
 This account information is managed by the Office of Student Development in partnership with the Office of Spiritual Development.

-- Freshman & Sophomore students must acquire 32/54* chapel credits per semester
+• Freshman & Sophomores 30/54* chapel credits per semester

 • Juniors & Seniors 23/54* chapel credits per semester